-E.4 Differences between the Standard Formula and Internal Model (unaudited) E.4.1 Use of the Internal Model in the Company's business
+E.4.1 Use of the Internal Model in the Company's business

 The Internal Model provides input to a number of key business processes and activities.
 Therefore, the outputs from the Internal Model are used in day-to-day risk management and business decisions across the Company.
 "Use" does not imply that the Internal Model is used to directly run the business, but rather that the outputs of the Internal Model and the Internal Model itself are used to support decision-making, whilst acknowledging its limitations and balancing against other elements of the RMF.